Tomcariello/w18_scraper/README.md

   * body-parser
   * cheerio
   * request
-  * **NOTE**: If you want to earn complete credit for your work, you must use all six of these packages in your assignment.
+  * **NOTE**: If you want to earn complete credit for your work, you must use all 6 of these packages in your assignment.

 3. In order to deploy your project to Heroku, you must set up an mLab provision. mLab is remote MongoDB database that Heroku supports natively.
 Follow these steps to get it running:
   1. Create a Heroku app in your project directory.
   2. Run this command in your Terminal/Bash window:
     * `heroku addons:create mongolab`